 Section 3.
 Senator Obligations

-Senator obligations are only in effect after proper orientation defined by the Assistant Director of ASUW and/or the FYS Advisor.
+Senator obligations are only in effect after proper orientation as defined by the Assistant Director of ASUW and/or the FYS Advisor.

 Senators must attend weekly meetings of the First-Year Senate, to be held each Tuesday at 5:15pm in the Senate Chambers of the Wyoming Student Union.

-B. After proper orientation as determined by the FYS Advisor, each senator must be an active member on at least one (1) ASUW standing committee, to be determined by the ASUW Vice President.
+B. After proper orientation as determined by the FYS Advisor, each senator must be an active member on at least one (1) ASUW standing committee, to be determined by the ASUW Vice President and the First-Year Senate Advisor.

 Each senator must be an active member on at least one (1) ASUW First- Year Senate standing committee, to be determined by the advisor(s).

 1. The members of the Steering Committee of the First-Year Senate are to be elected by their fellow senators.
-No member of the Steering Committee is to be appointed without elections of the Full Senate.
+No member of the Steering Committee is to be appointed without elections of the First-Year Senate.

-D. Each senator must attend at least one (1) ASUW meeting per semester, in the spring semester, not including delegates who serve as voting members on a rotating basis, and sign in with the First-Year Senate Presiding Officer at the meeting they choose to attend.
+D. Each senator must attend at least one (1) ASUW Senate meeting , not including delegates who serve as voting members on a rotating basis, and sign in with the First-Year Senate Presiding Officer at the meeting they choose to attend.

 ASUW Senators shall have the following standardized physical responsibilities: